|

 Embroidered laces on woven fabric

-Pulled thread work, pulled thread embroidery, drawn fabric
+pulled thread embroidery, drawn fabric embroidery.

 *